HoucaiGuo/CLEAR-code/README.md

 **If you are using your own data, please modify line 216 in main_CLEAR_fill_simulated.py and line 276 in main_CLEAR_fill_time_series.py to match your data type.**

 ## Contact
-**If you have any questions about our code or would like to use CLEAR in your own research, please feel free to contact me via email.**
+**If you have any questions about our code or need my help in implementing CLEAR for your own research, please feel free to contact me via email.**
 Author: Houcai GUO, PhD student at the University of Trento, Italy
 E-mail: houcai.guo@unitn.it; guohoucai@qq.com